November 26, 2017

 The Envelope Gift is a one-time contribution, outside the general budget, that the Meeting makes to selected organizations.
 The Peace and Social Concerns Committee receives nominations from members and attenders and makes recipient recommendation(s) to monthly meeting for approval.
 Friends make contributions to the gift through December.
 Please send your nominations to Roland or Debbie or put them in the Envelope Gift file of the blue box.
 Include the organization’s name, address, and description of work.

 Ride Share for Minneapolis Meeting: Are you willing to provide a ride to worship or other Meeting events to another, occasionally or regularly?
 Do you need a ride to worship or other Meeting gatherings?
-If so, contact Scott or the Meeting office: office(Replace this parenthesis with the @ sign)minneapolisfriends.org / 612-926-6159.
+If so, contact Scott or call the office: 612-926-6159.

 The Twin Cities Women’s Choir, in which Barbara and Renae sing, will offer a concert Dec 2 at 4:30pm at Mayflower Congregational United Church of Christ.
 The concert, Illuminations, celebrates the passing from darkness to light.
 Tickets available online or at the door.

-Carolyn VandenDolder, the interim Meeting Coordinator, will be in the office Tuesday, Wednesday and Friday, 10:00-2:00.
-Phone messages are checked daily.
+Carolyn VandenDolder, the interim Meeting Coordinator, will be in the office Tuesday through Friday, 10:30-3:00.
+Phone messages will be checked daily.
 Bulletin deadline, noon Thur.
 Bulletin items can be phoned in to the office, emailed, or written and put in the bulletin file of the blue box.